A Beautiful Wedding Venue amidst the South of France vineyards.

 Describe what you wanted from your big day, the things that are important to you both? the details, design aesthetics, the feel etc?

 We also poured a lot of time into our Ceremony – because we had already done the legal bit, we had complete freedom to do what we wanted with it.
 We wanted something that was a true reflection of us as a couple – nothing stuffy, or long and boring.
-We had Tom’s Dad as our Celebrant, and we wrote our own vows.
+Tom’s Dad was our celebrant, and we wrote our vows.
 Neither of us knew what we were going to say but when we read them to each other they were so similar.
-We were laughing and joking, but also had moments of being deeply heartfelt and emotional.
-We had a reading by one of our good friends, and she picked ‘The Hot Priests Wedding Speech’ from Fleabag.
-Which wasn’t something I had seen someone do before, and it fit our vibe completely.
+Tom and I were laughing and joking but also had moments of being deeply heartfelt and emotional.

 Tom and I are very social, we love eating, drinking and spending time with our friends